-- TGIF?: If your load is picking up or delivering late in the week and there is no option for delivery before Monday, moving your freight indoors to a temperature controlled environment for the weekend will add complexity and significant cost.
+- TGIF?: If your load is picking up or delivering late in the week and there is no option for delivery before Monday, moving your freight indoors to a temperature-controlled environment for the weekend will add complexity and significant cost.
 While advance coordination with the consignee can often avoid this problem, rest assured that every shipment is monitored daily by our Operations staff.
 We will advise you if any issues are expected.

-- Liquid Bulk Steaming: Adding to the stressful situation above, when a chemical tanker is housed in a temperature controlled facility over a weekend, it may require steaming in order to bring the product back up to the desired delivery temperature.
+- Liquid Bulk Steaming: Adding to the stressful situation above, when a chemical tanker is housed in a temperature-controlled facility over a weekend, it may require steaming in order to bring the product back up to the desired delivery temperature.
 Again, another cost and time delay to consider.

 - Duration: Although Heat Season can begin in October and end in April, in practice, it depends on the weather in any given year, in any given geographic area.
-A good rule to follow is that if you have concerns about the weather given the characteristics of your cargo, don’t take a chance, book a temperature controlled truck.
+A good rule to follow is that if you have concerns about the weather given the characteristics of your cargo, don’t take a chance, book a temperature-controlled truck.

 - We Do This ALL The Time: DSN Chemical Transportation has been moving freight, North America wide, for almost thirty years.
 Our trucks have picked up and delivered through every condition that winter can throw at this continent.
-If you have any questions, concerns, or winter worry that you’d like to chat about, just call 1-800-388-3487, extn.
+If you have any questions, concerns, or winter worries that you’d like to chat about, just call 1-800-388-3487, extn.
 9422 or contact your DSN Account Manager.